OfficialKo1n/fivem-appearance-1/README.md

 This is a development resource, if you don't use the exports the resource itself will do nothing.

-## Events

-- `fivem-appearance:uiStateChanged` (_boolean_)
-This client event is triggered each time the interface is opened or closed.
-The first and only parameter indicates current state of the interface:
-  - `true` - opened
-  - `false` - closed

 ## Convars

 Since this is a client script, you will need to use **setr** to set these convars.